Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 These casts, taken from tracks found in remote wilderness areas, display footprints with dimensions far beyond those of any known primate species.

-While some skeptics argue that these footprints could be the result of elaborate hoaxes or misidentifications of other animals, proponents of the theory point to the consistency and sheer number of these prints as evidence of something more.
+While some skeptics argue that these footprints could result from elaborate hoaxes or misidentifications of other animals, proponents of the theory point to the consistency and sheer number of these prints as evidence of something more.

-In addition to footprint casts, there have been numerous alleged sightings of captured on film or video.
-Perhaps the most famous of these is the Patterson-Gimlin film, shot in 1967 in Bluff Creek, California.
+In addition to footprint casts, numerous alleged sightings have been captured on film or video.
+Perhaps the most famous is the Patterson-Gimlin film, shot in 1967 in Bluff Creek, California.

 The film, although controversial, remains a focal point of research and analysis to this day.